awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md

 ## Kerberos authentication with RDS for SQL Server<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.sq"></a>

-Following are the supported engines and Region availability for Kerberos authentication with RDS for SQL Server\.
+The following Regions and engine versions are available for Kerberos authentication with RDS for SQL Server\.

 | Region | RDS for SQL Server 2019 | RDS for SQL Server 2017 | RDS for SQL Server 2016 | RDS for SQL Server 2014 |